 - The available resources, etc

 Copying your competitors is. not. cool.
 Copying brands in other industries is not cool either.
-And ignorance is not an excuse: you are supposed to know what your competitors are up to.
-And anyway, you should strive to stand out instead of trying to fit in.
+And ignorance is not an excuse: it’s you job to know what your competitors are up to and you should strive to stand out instead of trying to fit in.

 On the other end, don’t get overwhelmed by the project.
 Allow plenty of time to planning your project if you don’t want to see your video end-up in the “fail” box.
 In order to not fail in the trap of languishing projects (waiting for approval, etc), make sure that all the people involved in the project have thought everything through: agree on plans, don’t leave any questions unanswered, don’t adopt a “we’ll see when we get there” attitude.
 Instead check that every step of the project is good to go.